15 of the Most Beautiful Mosques in the World

 Sheikh Zayed Grand Mosque

-One of the largest mosques in the world can accommodate 40000 people at once.
-The Sheikh Zayed Grand Mosque is a perfect combination of Islamic and modern architectural designs, it was built to give a message of Islam “Peace, love and tolerance”.
+One of the largest mosques in the world can accommodate 4000 people at once.
+The Sheikh Zayed Grand Mosque is a perfect combination of Islamic and modern architectural designs.
+It was built to convey the message of Islam: “Peace, love, and tolerance.”

 This massive mosque in Abu Dhabi boasts the world’s largest Persian carpet and German-imported chandeliers adorned with Swarovski crystals.
-With 82 domes and over 1,000 columns made of marble, gold, semi-precious stones, crystals, and ceramics, it’s a true architectural marvel.
+It’s a true architectural marvel with 82 domes and over 1,000 columns made of marble, gold, semi-precious stones, crystals, and ceramics.

 Kul Sharif Mosque